particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 - Communicate with a mobile app

 There's also a special case of the peripheral role: A **broadcaster** only advertises, and does not accept any connections.

+When in peripheral role the peripheral can advertise to any number of devices, but can only accept a connection from one at a time.

 ### Advertising (Peripheral)